openstack-archive/devstack-gate/README.rst

   export OS_REGION_NAME=DFW
   export FLAVOR='8GB Standard Instance' export IMAGE='Ubuntu 12.04 LTS (Precise Pangolin)'

+Where provider_username and provider_password are the user / password
+for a valid user in your account, and provider_tenant is the numeric id of your account (typically 6 digits).

 By comparison, a provider settings file for HPCloud::